MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/4-setup-environment.md

 In this exercise, you:

 > [!div class="checklist"]
-> * Create a Git repository.
+> * Create a local Git repository.
 > * Connect to your Azure subscription and bring up Cloud Shell through Visual Studio Code.
 > * Create an SSH key pair and upload your key pair to Cloud Shell.

 ## Create a Git repository

-Here, you create a working directory, configure Git, and then create a Git repository.
+Here, you create a working directory, configure Git, and then create a local Git repository.
+Later, you'll upload your repository to GitHub so that you can run configure VMs from Azure Pipelines.

 ### Add Visual Studio Code to your system PATH